mvolkmann/blog/src/smalltalk/41-morphic.md

 - `mouseMove:localPosition:`
 - `mouseScroll:localPosition:`
 - `windowEvent:`

+The mouse event handling methods are only called if the morph is configured to handle them.
+For example, `mouseEnter:` and `mouseLeave:` are only called if the `handleMouseOver:` method is implemented to return `true`.
+For an example, see `VGreet` class in the `Volkmann` category.
+See comments in each event handling method to determine how to enable it.

 Each of these methods is passed a `MorphicEvent` object.
 To get the `Morph` object that triggered the event,